1. Gather your documents.

-1. Gather any documents that are relevant to your complaint, such as receipts, contracts, leases, repair orders or sales agreements.
-You may need to refer to these documents while you are filling out the complaint form and will need to send copies of these documents to our office after you file your complaint (see Step 5)
+Gather any documents that are relevant to your complaint, such as receipts, contracts, leases, repair orders, or sales agreements.
+You may need to refer to these documents while you are filling out the complaint form.

-When we receive a copy of your documents and confirmation page we will proceed with processing your complaint.
-Read the links below for more information about what to expect once we receive your request.
+Read below for more information about what to expect once we receive your request.

 200 St. Paul Place, Baltimore, MD 21202

 410-576-6300 / En español 410-230-1712 / 1-888-743-0023 toll-free / TTY: Dial 7-1-1 or 800-735-2258